Berkeley-CS61B/website-fa23/materials/lab/lab08/index.md

   as the parent.
 This means that the corresponding 2-3 node contains 3 keys, which is not allowed.

-No red node can have a red parent; or every red node's parent is black.
+No red node can have a red parent (every red node's parent is black).
 : If a red node has a red parent, then both the red child and red parent are in the same 2-3 node as the red parent's parent.
 This means that the corresponding 2-3 node contains 3 keys, which is not allowed.